hexagontruth/hexular/README.md

       let model = Hexular(MyCustomModel, myOpts, moarOpts, iCantBelieveItsEvenMoreOpts);

-`CubicModel` is morphologically determined by its `radius`, which gives the number of rings of cells from the center to the edge.
-So, e.g., a seven-cell grid would have radius 2.
+`CubicModel` is morphologically determined by its `order`, which gives the number of rings of cells from the center to the edge.
+So, e.g., a seven-cell grid would have order 1, and a one-cell grid would have order 0.
 Conversely, `OffsetModel` takes `rows` and `cols` arguments.

       let offsetModel = Hexular(Hexular.OffsetModel, {rows: 64, cols: 32}); // 2,048 cells
-      let cubicModel = Hexular({radius: 27});  // 2,107 cells
+      let cubicModel = Hexular({order: 26});  // 2,107 cells

 For global model configuration options, please see the [`Model`](Model.html) documentation.